 - Pulse, Soothe, Energize

 Just plug the cord into an outlet, press the power button, and you should hear the foot massager turn on immediately.

-Definitely a plus for me since if there’s anything wrong with the purchase, I’ll be heard instead of being placed with a ticket number waiting a while to get an issue resolved.
+A plus for me since if there’s anything wrong with the purchase, I’ll be heard instead of being placed with a ticket number and waiting a while to get an issue resolved.

 On their website: